johnchinjew/cl.js/README.md

 ```
 - Or, manually paste this snippet at the top of your JavaScript file(s).
 ```
-var cl = console.log.bind(console); // you can actually rename 'cl' to anything you want to use instead of 'console.log'
+var cl = console.log.bind(); // you can actually rename 'cl' to anything you want to use instead of 'console.log'

 // the rest of your js
 ```